 # timedatectl or # timedatectl status Local time: Thu 2019-05-30 05:01:05 CDT Universal time: Thu 2019-05-30 10:01:05 UTC RTC time: Thu 2019-05-30 10:01:05 Time zone: America/Chicago (CDT, -0500) NTP enabled: yes NTP synchronized: yes RTC in local TZ: no DST active: yes Last DST change: DST began at Sun 2019-03-10 01:59:59 CST Sun 2019-03-10 03:00:00 CDT Next DST change: DST ends (the clock jumps one hour backwards) at Sun 2019-11-03 01:59:59 CDT Sun 2019-11-03 01:00:00 CST

 Chrony is replacement of NTP client.

-It can synchronize the system clock faster with better time accuracy and it can be particularly useful for the systems which are not online all the time.
+It can synchronize the system clock faster with better time accuracy and it can be very much useful for the systems which are not online all the time.

-chronyd is smaller, it uses less memory and it wakes up the CPU only when necessary, which is better for power saving.
+Chronyd is smaller in size, it uses less system memory and it wakes up the CPU only when necessary, which is better for power saving.